'I do not apologise' - Suarez on Ghana handball

 "The Ghana player missed the penalty, not me," said Suarez before the teams meet in a decisive Group G match on Friday in this year's World Cup finals.

-Ghana play Uruguay knowing a win would send them into the knockout stages - but a defeat could allow the South American side to reach the last 16.
+Ghana play Uruguay knowing a win would send them into the knockout stage - but a defeat would see the South American side progress if South Korea fail to beat Portugal.

+If Uruguay and South Korea both win, goal difference - and possibly goals scored - would decide their fate, with the Asian side holding a one-goal advantage.

-It is the first time the countries have met since the game 12 years ago and the former Liverpool striker was unrepentant after being told by a Ghanaian journalist that some in the African country view him as "the devil himself".
+It is the first time the countries have met since the game 12 years ago, and former Liverpool striker Suarez was unrepentant despite being told by a Ghanaian journalist that some in the African country view him as "the devil himself".

 "I don't apologise for it," he said.
 "I apologise if I injure a player but I took a red card for the handball.